0dan0/qr/docs/control/basename/README.md

 So you have a corrupted/unclosed GoPro file.
 You crashed your drone, and the battery was disconnected before the file was closed, or you ran your car wheel over a recording GoPro, crushing it.
 If your SD Card survived, the file is likely recoverable using another GoPro.

-1) You need any working GoPro camera, the same model and firmware is advised.
+1) You need any working GoPro camera, although the same model and firmware version is advised.
 If your are using Labs Firmware, set the base filename set to the default (qr command: !MBASE="")

-2) Record for 10+ seconds on your work GoPro, then pull the power or battery, while still recording.
+2) Record for 10+ seconds on your working GoPro, then pull the power or battery, while still recording.
 You want an intentionally unclosed file.
 The camera will be remember it needs to repair only this file.

 3) Add that SD Card to your PC (or Mac) directly (not via camera USB).

 4) Copy the filename of the last MP4 captured. (e.g. GX010358.MP4)

+5) Delete this file.

-5) Add your previous corrupted (unclosed) file to the SD card, and rename it to the copied name.
-(If your filename was "Drone03_GX010201.MP4", or just "GH010330.MP4", rename it to "GX010358.MP4")
+6) Add your previous corrupted (unclosed) file to the SD card, and rename it to the copied name. (e.g. If your filename was "Drone03_GX010201.MP4", or just "GH010330.MP4", rename it to "GX010358.MP4" )

-6) Insert the SD Card back into the camera.
+7) Insert the SD Card back into the camera.

-7) Power on the camera, and the "last" captured file will be repaired.
+8) Power on the camera, and the "last" captured file will be repaired.